 - You may need to use the product once or twice each day for 1 to 2 weeks or longer.

 If the infection is severe, returns often, or does not get better with skin care, your doctor may prescribe antifungal pills.
-Pills tend to be easier for people to use than the products that you put on your skin.
-They may also work better at curing the rash.
-But they have side effects and can affect your heart and liver, so you may need blood tests while you're taking them.
+These pills have side effects and can affect your heart and liver, so you may need blood tests while you're taking them.
 People with liver problems, heart problems, or other health problems may not be able to take the pills.

 Treatment kills the fungi quickly.
 But it can take months for the spots to disappear and for your skin color to return to normal.
 Also, the infection tends to come back after treatment.
 It may come and go over the years.
 In general, it tends to get better as you get older.